vishaltak/gitlab-development-kit/doc/troubleshooting.md

 ## Running tests

-There may be times when running spinach feature tests or Ruby Capybara RSpec tests (tests that are located in the `spec/features` directory) will fail.
+There may be times when running spinach feature tests or Ruby Capybara RSpec tests (tests that are located in the `spec/features` directory) fails.

 ### ChromeDriver problems